mcapuccini/MaRe/README.md

 3. Spark divides the input file (dna.txt) line by line, hence in the result file (count_by_line.txt) there will be the GC count for each line of the file, and not the total sum.

-Once we have the GC count line by line, we can use EasyReduce to sum all of the lines together, and the get the total GC count.
+Once we have the GC count line by line, we can use EasyReduceCLI to sum all of the lines together, and the get the total GC count.

 ```
 spark-submit --class se.uu.it.easymr.EasyReduceCLI \